Everyday we use our senses to understand the world around us, but for someone with a sensory disability this is particularly difficult.

 Sensory-Based Motor Disorder is a problem with stabilising, moving or planning a series of movements in response to sensory demands.
 For example, deficits in balance, gross motor and fine motor coordination and the ability to perform skilled, familiar and/or novel motor actions.

 Sensory Discrimination Disorder is a problem with sensing similarities and differences between sensations.
 For example, incorrect processing of visual or auditory input, inattentiveness, disorganisation and poor school performance.

 Common sensory disabilities

 The most common sensory disabilities include:

-Autism - A lifelong developmental condition categorised by difficulties in social interaction, communication, sensory processing difficulties and restricted interests and behaviours.
-People with autism relate to their environment and other people differently.
+- Autism Spectrum Disorder - A lifelong developmental condition categorised by difficulties in social interaction, communication, sensory processing difficulties and restricted interests and behaviours.
+People with Autism relate to their environment and other people differently.

 - Sensory Processing Disorder - A neurological condition causing misinterpretation of the world and other people through hearing, vision, taste, smell, touch, pressure and movement.